SMARTKT/CommentProbe/README.md

 **2. GROUND TRUTH GENERATION**
    _Code Location_: https://github.com/SMARTKT/CommentProbe/tree/master/Concatenation
+     *Codes need to be accessed  only from the master branch*

    _Description_: The codes (all .ipynb notebooks) are used to generate labelled data for the features generated from the previous step.
 The annotation sheets for the comments are used to calculate the ground truth rules developed using annotation labels (referred to C1 to C30, rules 28 and 29 are redundant, rules 10 and 11 are redundant and rule 30 did not generate any definite label, hence the deciding set contains 27 labels) and populate data for quality labels for each comment.
 Finally, the comments from different projects with quality labels are merged into a single feature sheet with labels.

    _Start Script_: https://github.com/SMARTKT/CommentProbe/blob/master/Concatenation/GetLabelsFromAnnotatedClasses.ipynb